Tattoo You: Reissues

 Tattoo You was remastered and reissued in 1994 by Virgin Records, and again in 2009 by Universal Music.
 It was released on SHM-SACD in 2011 by Universal Music Japan.
 The 1994 remaster was initially released in a Collector's Edition CD, which replicated in miniature elements of the original vinyl album packaging.

 The 40th anniversary reissue of Tattoo You was released on 22 October 2021, with 9 unreleased tracks and a live album recorded at Wembley Stadium, London in 1982.
 The track "Living in the Heart of Love" was released on 19 August 2021.

 Track listing

-"Slave" is 6:34 on the Remastered CD version.
+Note: "Slave" is 6:34 on newer pressings of the album.